 The KP has a key role to play in controlling rough diamonds and ensuring that they are conflict free.
-The sanctions on Russian diamonds apply to both rough and polished diamonds.
+The sanctions on natural Russian diamonds apply to both rough and polished, diamonds with the exception of non-industrial diamonds.
 The system of implementation of the sanctions on diamonds will complement KP certification and verifications.

-The control measures of the ban on Russian diamonds will be implemented in phases.
-From 1 January 2024 the use of KP certificates will be accepted as evidence of country of origin for imports of rough diamonds.
-From 1 March a traceability system in the form of a Blockchain based G7 ledger will be in use but KP certificates will still be accepted as evidence of country of origin if no Russian diamonds are mixed with other origins.
-While mixed parcels will be accepted, as the certificates for such parcels do not disclose the origin, it is therefore needed to provide, in addition to the KP certificate, evidence proving that diamonds, over the weight threshold, are of non-Russian origin.
-As of 1 September 2024, the obligation to use the G7 ledger for rough diamonds will be mandatory under the EU's restrictive measures while the KP certificates or requirements will continue to apply.
-However as of 1 September 2024, only KP certificates with single origin or De Beers DTC mixed origin, will be accepted (see Question 12).
+The control measures of the ban on Russian diamonds are implemented in phases.
+Since 1 January 2024 the use of KP certificates is accepted as evidence of country of origin for imports of rough diamonds.
+Since 1 March a certification system issuing G7 certificates is in use, but KP certificates will still be accepted as evidence of country of origin if no Russian diamonds are mixed with other origins.
+While mixed parcels will be accepted, as the certificates for such parcels not always disclose the origin, it is therefore needed to provide, in addition to the KP certificate, evidence proving that diamonds, over the weight threshold, are of non-Russian origin.
+As of 1 March 2025, the obligation to use the G7 traceability and certification system for rough diamonds will be mandatory under the EU's restrictive measures.
+The KP certification requirements will continue to apply.
+However, as of 1 March 2025, only KP certificates with single origin or De Beers DTC mixed origin, will be accepted (see Question 12).